JohnCode1/HomeLab/Guide/Layout/README.md

  * NOTE: It is also helpful to make all your containers and vms static ips in your router settings and name them in acordance to the node id of your vm/container
 * ⚙️ After setting up the apps use netbird to connect into your apps or an overlay VPN of your choice.
 I do not have a guide for this yet and is at the bottom of my todo list due to the documentation being very nice and friendly of netbird.

+### NEW ADDITIONS: Next cloud and server data monitoring stack.
+They are not linked along in the guide but you can find links for them at the bottom of this layout

 ### Next Page: Hardware Selection

 # 📖 List of All Pages